Cheesy Vegetable Enchilada Casserole Recipe Is High Protein & High Fiber (9 Ingredients) by Ann Marie G. Halstead

 Here's how to make it:

-3. To make enchiladas, divide the vegetable mixture, black beans and 2 cups of the cheese between the tortillas.
+- To make enchiladas, divide the vegetable mixture, black beans and 2 cups of the cheese between the tortillas.
 Roll up and place on top of the enchilada sauce, seam side down.
+(The number of enchiladas you get will vary based on how full you fill them.)

-5. Bake in a preheated 350-degree F oven until enchiladas are hot and bubbly, about 15 to 20 minutes.
+- Bake in a preheated 350-degree F oven until enchiladas are hot and bubbly, about 15 to 20 minutes.
 Top with the remaining 1 cup of cheese and bake an additional 5 to 10 minutes, or until cheese is melted.
-Garnish with desired toppings and serve.
+Top the enchilada casserole with your desired garnishes.
+(We like fresh chopped cilantro, jalapenos, sour cream, guacamole, pico de gallo and/or salsa.)
+Store any leftovers in an airtight container and reheat in the microwave.

 Take 30 seconds and join the 30Seconds community, and follow us on Facebook to get recipes in your newsfeed daily.